cxcscmu/large-scale-embeddings/README.md

 In the future, if needed, HF_TOKEN should be set here too.

-## Inference: MiniCPM-Embedding on ClueWeb documents
+## Inference: MiniCPM-Embedding-Light on ClueWeb documents

 Check experiments folder for details on the scripts.